 One of the great benefits of calcined clay is that it activates at a much lower temperature than that required to make clinker.
 With temperatures of 750 – 850˚C instead of 1400 – 1500˚C and much lower costs for grinding and handling, you gain significant fuel and power savings – 30% and 40%, respectively – when comparing the operating cost to make 1 tonne of clay versus 1 tonne of clinker.
 While this is obviously a great result for the environment, it also makes for much lower operating costs, enabling you to achieve a reduced cost per tonne of cement.

-Table 1 shows typical values for a direct comparison between traditional OPC (95% clinker and 5% gypsum) and LC3, a cement made of 50% clinker, 15% limestone, 30% activated clay and 5% gypsum.
+Table 1 summarizes a direct comparison between two common type of cements, the traditional OPC and LC3, in which 30% of the limestone is replaced by clay.
 The impact is clear: 40% lower CO₂ emissions per tonne of cement.
 And that is without considering the further reductions you could gain if you also switched to more environmentally-friendly fuels.

 |OPC (95% clinker / 5% gypsum)||LC3 (50% clinker/